 Without this indemnification, a director or officer would have to pay these legal defense costs themselves.
 D&O insurance protects the personal assets of both active members of the company, as well as those who leave the company, so long as the policy is still in place.

 Many private equity firms and venture capitalists require D&O insurance before they’ll invest in a company, even startups with a solid balance sheet.

-John Huddleston, Sales Manager, Digital Agency at Insureon, says a startup should buy D&O insurance as soon as they have an active board of directors or investors.
+John Huddleston, Sales Manager, Digital Agency at Insureon, says a startup should buy D&O insurance as soon as they have investors or an active board of directors.

 “D&O protects board members from lawsuits over decisions they make while serving on your board.
 If they're sued, they could have to pay thousands of dollars in legal costs,” Huddleston says.

 Find the right business insurance coverage for your startup

 [video: an illustrated header displays the Insureon logo and the text: "What insurance do I need for my startup business?"]

 NARRATOR: Starting a business often comes with the same or even greater risks that bigger, established businesses face.
 But having the right insurance coverage will protect your business from costly legal fees, repairs, and medical expenses.

 There are several insurance policies you can carry that offer valuable peace of mind, and safeguard your new business.